Bronze and Cross Country Endorsements

 Cross Country Endorsement

-To qualify for the Cross Country endorsement, the applicant has to demonstrate his or her ability to soar, to navigate effectively, and to select and fly an approach into a suitable field (see qualifying requirements below).
+The qualifying requirements for the Cross Country endorsement are described in the publication ‘BGA Gliding Certificate and Endorsements’ In summary, to qualify the applicant has to demonstrate his or her ability to soar, to navigate effectively, and to select and fly an approach into a suitable field.

 Forms & Publications

-Other specific guidance for instructors/examiners is available starting at page 21 in the BGA Examiner Standards document.
+Guidance for instructor and examiners who are assessing Bronze and Cross Country Endorsements practical skill is available from page 21 in the BGA Examiner Standards document.